PetrVys/MotionPhoto2/README.md

 - To replace the original image file with the live one, use: `--overwrite` (use at your risk).
 - To remove the video file after muxing, use: `--delete-video` (use at your risk).
 - To use EXIF matching instead of filename matching, use: `--exif-match`
-- To copy files not needing muxing during directory processing, use: `--copy-unmuxed`
+- To copy files other than live/motion photo muxing during directory processing, use: `--copy-unmuxed`

 ## Limitations